 Most RVers know about free RV Parking at Walmart.
 But do you know all of the facts?
 For example, not every Walmart allows RV parking overnight.
 And if a Walmart does allow overnight parking, there are definitely some things you should know before you stay overnight.

-So, whether you are boondocking for a night as a way to keep your travel expenses down, or just tired of driving for the day and need to get some shut-eye, rest assured, there are still plenty of Walmart stores that allow RV overnight parking.
+So, whether you are boondocking for one night as a way to keep your campground expenses down, or just tired of driving for the day and need to get some shut-eye, rest assured, there are still plenty of Walmart stores that allow RV overnight parking.